 Deep down there is a wreck, but this is only really accessible by technical divers.
 For recreational divers, there's plenty to see down to 30 metres, which is normally the maximum allowed anyway.

-There is a deep wreck for technical divers
+Daedalus is a reef which has a deep wreck for technical divers.

 Daedalus Reef is 80km east of Marsa Alam, nearly halfway between the coastlines of Egypt and Saudi Arabia.
 It's also about halfway from Sharm el Sheikh at the north end of the Red Sea and Egypt's southern border with Sudan.
 It's normally among the southernmost locations for Red Sea liveaboard itineraries, which often include The Brothers & Elphinstone.

 Diving at Daedalus Reef is only possible by liveaboard / safari boat.
 The location far from any mainland makes day trips impossible or impractical.

 Advanced & experienced divers.
 Only divers who have Advanced (CMAS2) certification or higher can join trips at Daedalus, and it's also necessary to have at least 50 logged dives.
 This is due to the potential currents and surface conditions, from the location in open sea.

 Due to the location out in open sea, Daedalus Reef is teeming with life of all shapes and sizes.
 Small species of fish and invertebrates spend their whole lives here, and even smaller species (plankton) are brought up from the cooler depths of the surrounding sea in the north & south.
 In turn, larger pelagic species come to Daedalus to feed on the marine life.
 These include several species of sharks (such as Hammerheads), plus several other predators that come alone or in groups.